bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 Consider, too, that your solution didn't work for your neighbour, who built with cinderblocks and plaster, and actually made things worse for him.
-What went wrong? was it the tools you gave him?
+What went wrong?
+Was it the tools you gave him?
 Not necessarily.
 He might have used the hammer you gave him to drive special cinderblock nails or those plastic-and-tack plaster hooks.

-The problem wasn't the tools - *the problem was seeing the tools as the solution*.
+The problem wasn't the tools — *the problem was seeing the tools as the solution*.

 Jackhammers require care in use.
 Thumbtacks are cheap, plentiful, and not particularly dangerous.
-Both are needed on a construction site - one to break large blocks of concrete and rock, one to hang plans and blueprints.
-Both tools are important - crucial even - in their own ways, but they have widely different costs, lifespans, and restrictions on their use.
+Both are needed on a construction site — one to break large blocks of concrete and rock, one to hang plans and blueprints.
+Both tools are important — crucial even - in their own ways, but they have widely different costs, lifespans, and restrictions on their use.

 ## *Cui Bono*?

-If you've been following along, you're probably waiting for the punch line, so here it is:
+If you've been following along, you're probably waiting for the punchline, so here it is:

 > Your design system is not a solution, it's a *toolkit*

 So why do companies adopt design systems?
 Are they just spinning their wheels?
-Well, my desire to continue receiving a steady paycheque requires me to say "no, they aren't, design systems really do solve problems for companies!"
+Well, my desire to continue receiving a steady paycheque requires me to say, "No, they aren't!
+Design systems really do solve problems for companies!"
 But there's an important difference between the kind of problem which design systems solve and *your team*'s design problem.